thevxn/swis-api/README.md

 This folder contains static assets like images (favicon), that are served by server statically (not dynamically).

-### .bin
+### .script

-This folder contains executables for swapi package management, like data importing batch script.
+This folder contains executables for swapi package management, like data importing batch script and backuping script(s).

-### .data

-Crutial folder for all data to be imported to a running instance, for this purpose, .bin/ importing scriped is used.
-This folder is used as temporary data backup.

-### .env
+### .env / .env.example

-Capital configuration file containing environment constants for `Makefile` and other linked files like `docker-compose.yml`.
+Important configuration file containing environment constants for `Makefile` and other linked files like `docker-compose.yml`.
+Some constants, like `ROOT_TOKEN` are essential for the app startup.

 ### main.go

-Main package's logic is coded there, main package's entrypoint.
+Main package's logic is coded there, main package's entrypoint, server router and its route groups (entrypoints for other modules) are present there as well.

 ### modules

 All swapi modules are stored in their folders.
 Every module has its `models.go` file with data structures, `controllers.go` with its methods and functions, and `routes.go` for gin router to serve module's handles.

+More on swis-api modules in [this article](https://krusty.savla.dev/projects/swis-api/).

-### Dockerfile
+### .docker/Dockerfile

 Recipe for docker image build using `docker build .`

 ### Makefile

 Dev/build recipe for GNU `make` tool.
-Listing (Jan 14, 2022):

 ```shell
 $ make